POLITIC

 The Falklands proved that more clearly than anything.
 Britain was a tired country when Argentina invaded those islands.
 The easy thing would have been to shrug and accept the loss, to bury it under diplomatic language and talk about ‘limited options’.
 Instead, the government sent ships eight thousand miles to defend a rock most people couldn’t find on a map.
 For a teenager like me, it was a moment of awakening: you learn that a nation is defined not by the speeches it gives, but by what it’s prepared to fight for.
 It gave me strength.
 It told me that Britain, even in decline, still had teeth.
 I was a year too young to join the army when the conflict came, and when I did enter later, it didn’t go the way I imagined.
 Those stories belong in my book.
 But the political meaning remains: the Falklands proved that a weak country dies and a strong country survives.
 Ever since then, Britain has been drifting back toward weakness.

 I found my own path the way young men do: through failure, friction, and hunger.
-I bought a Yamaha RD50LC in black, I still remember the freedom of that machine.
-I went north to Sheffield chasing a girl and a life.
+I got a Yamaha RD50LC in black for my 16th birthday.
+It was the most beautiful thing I’d ever seen.
+Two months later I was on a train to Sheffield with it chasing my first girlfriend and something I thought was a life.
+It wasn’t.
+That lesson came later.
+I still remember the freedom of that machine.
 I slept through winters in boots and a Crombie coat until I had to go home.
 I got into trouble more than once; I know the system from the inside.
 I’ve slept in holding homes and watched how authority treats people who don’t have the right kind of accent or the right kind of parents.
 I don’t need documentaries to tell me how the law works, I’ve seen it from every angle: punished by it, protected by it, and eventually studying it.
 I earned an A-Level in Law because I learned that fists solve nothing when the opponent is a government file.

 My politics comes from work, not theory.
 Thatcher’s Britain offered opportunity if you had the guts to take it.
 I went into property in Yorkshire, developing and renting.
 I won some, I lost some, I kept going.
 That was Britain then: a place where the State didn’t stand in your way unless you broke the law.
 You didn’t need slogans or subsidies.
 You needed backbone.
 That’s how a country functions.
 That’s how people grow.